Just opening the news app on your phone can trigger a cascade of stress as we wonder warily what’s coming next.

 Telling myself the truth that I was rebelling against God wasn’t pleasant, but it empowered me to change.
 I realized I wasn’t a victim of my fears and insecurities.
 I got reconnected with my friend, and she shared how encouraged she was just to talk and have someone listen.

-Choosing to obey God’s Word in the Scriptures is a way I can overcome my fears of people’s opinions.
+Choosing to obey God’s Word in the Scriptures is a way I can choose faith over fear and overcome my fears of people’s opinions.

-For God gave us not a spirit of fearfulness; but of power and love and discipline.1 Timothy 1:7 ASV
+For God gave us not a spirit of fearfulness; but of power and love and discipline.

 If we walk with God daily, God gives us a spirit of power, love, and discipline to help us.
-If we want to overcome a fearful, insecure spirit, we need to decide to walk with God every day.
+If we want to overcome a fearful, insecure spirit, and turn into someone who chooses faith over fear, we need to decide to walk with God every day.

 According to the CDC, American adults have been experiencing significant increases in mental health symptoms as the pandemic continues.
 These symptoms include anxiety and mental distress – even among those who never had these symptoms before.